Opioid Abuse on Campus

 According to the U.S. Department of Health and Human Services, 80% of heroin users admit to misusing opioids prior to heroin, meaning opioid abuse can escalate quickly if it goes untreated.
 This finding emphasizes the importance that campuses have prevention and wellness programs available to students to help prevent or deal with opioid addiction.

-Here are some tips to avoid opioid abuse taking place on your campus:
+Here are 5 helpful tips to avoid opioid abuse taking place on your campus:

 - Educate students on substance abuse and the negative effects of it